Yoav666s/dnd-wiki/collections/_monsters/basic-rules/grimlock.md

 proficiency_bonus: "+2"
 traits: |
   **Blind Senses.** The grimlock can't use its blindsight while deafened and unable to smell.

   **Keen Hearing and Smell.** The grimlock has advantage on Wisdom (Perception) checks that rely on hearing or smell.

   **Stone Camouflage.** The grimlock has advantage on Dexterity (Stealth) checks made to hide in rocky terrain.
 actions: |
   **Spiked Bone Club.** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 5 (1d4 + 3) bludgeoning damage plus 2 (1d4) piercing damage.
-legendary_actions: ""
 excerpt: "Medium Humanoid, Neutral Evil"
 source: "Basic Rules"
 ---